-Over time I’ve discovered from my own experimenting and reading hundreds of different blogs many useful secrets that too many bloggers either ignore or are completely unaware of.
+Over time I’ve discovered from my own experimenting and reading hundreds of different blogs many useful secret blogging tips that too many bloggers either ignore or are completely unaware of.

-Let me fill you in on 14 secret blogging tips I’ve discovered over the years that hopefully will help you out and just might change the way you blog.
+Let me fill you in on the ones I’ve discovered over the years that hopefully will help you out and just might change the way you blog.

 1. Internal linking